 (3) In this regulation, a reference to the licensee is a reference to a person who is required by a works approval or a licence to carry out a specified monitoring programme with approved monitoring equipment.

-[Regulation 20J inserted in Gazette 7 Jul 2000 p.
+[Regulation 20J inserted by Gazette 7 Jul 2000 p.
 3682-3.]

 20K.
 CEO’s signature, judicial notice of